artem-ii/gse172114/README.md

+The main jupyter notebook is located in:
+    downstream_analysis/bostongene_rnaseq.ipynb
 Current pipeline uses:
 - SRA Tools and entrez-direct - to get raw FASTQ files from NCBI >
 - FastQC/MultiQC - for quality control >